 This article is our latest City Index review for 2020.
 But before continuing to read the rest of the post, please be advised that 73% of traders lose their capital with this broker and you may lose money too.
 It is, therefore, crucial for you to understand how CFDs work before you start trading.

 City Index was founded in 1983 and originally offered only spread-betting.
-In 2001, the company introduced CFD trading on its platform, and by 2014, City Index became a part of the NYSE-listed Gain Capital Group, which also has Forex.com as a subsidiary.
+In 2001, the company introduced CFD trading on its platform.
+It is a subsidiary of StoneX Group Inc., which also owns Forex.com.
 The company's headquarters are in London.

 The company has over 150,000 retail and institutional clients and is regulated by several tier-1 regulators.

 Minimum Deposit: £100

 Products: Forex, Stocks, Indexes, Commodities

 The products that City Index offers are the following: